mattempyre/shorty-front/README.md

 Shorty is a simple and user-friendly web application for shortening long URLs and managing them effectively.

+For the back-end code and additional details, visit the [Shorty Backend Repository](https://github.com/mattempyre/shorty-back).

 ## Table of Contents

 - [Introduction](#introduction)